Wondering how to secure and protect your WordPress website from brute force attacks, malware, and hacks?

 5. Limit the login attempts on a website

 Ideally, if a hacker had all the time they needed they could try every key combination on a keyword and eventually they would get it.

-To protect your website from such, you can configure your website, to ban or lockout IP addresses that to access your website after a certain number of failed login attempts.
+To protect your website from such, you can configure your website to limit the login attempts by banning or locking out IP addresses that to access your website after a certain number of failed login attempts.

 Let not your website be a low hanging fruit that attracts hackers.

 Good practice with the help of security plugins is all you need to protect your WordPress website from brute force hacks.